 'Fly-by-Night' Solar Companies

-Government incentives like the investment tax credit for solar and a steady reduction in solar energy system prices have resulted in a strong demand for solar power.
+Government incentives like the solar tax credit and a steady reduction in solar energy system prices have resulted in a strong demand for solar power.
 As a result, many fly-by-night solar companies popped up to try and capture some of that demand.

 These companies were often experienced in other parts of the construction industry, such as roofing contractors, electricians, general contractors, and investment firms, but they didn’t have the expertise needed to run a solar business.